 While unlocking and opening a sealed panel Gerry says, “Sea DO, Dream Girl.
 Eggs, Hotel, Charlie, Tango, Papa.
 Over.”

-Punching buttons he smiles when he hears Sea DO swearing over the open microphone while he does the same - they rarely have a need to use encryption codes.
+Punching buttons he smiles when he hears Sea DO swearing over the open microphone while he does the same as Sea Comm very rarely has a need to use encryption codes.
 Sea DO says, “OK, were encrypted what now?
 Over.”